0xPolygonMiden/miden-node/block-producer/README.md

 ### Installing the Block Producer

-Block Producer is being installed and run as a part of [Miden node](../README.md#installing-the-node).
+Block Producer can be installed and run as a part of [Miden node](../README.md#installing-the-node).
 But if you intend on running Block Producer as a separated process, you need to install and run it separately:

 ```sh